 The School of Nursing provides research services through its Center for Nursing Research (CNR).
-The Associate Dean, Statistician, Biostatistician, and the CNR staff assist faculty and students with preparation and submission of grant proposals for extramural funding, design of research methods and statistical analyses, electronic entry and analysis of data, and processing of Institutional Review Board (IRB) and agency approvals.
+The Associate Dean for Research, a statistician, a biostatistician, and the CNR staff assist faculty and students with preparation and submission of grant proposals for extramural funding, design of research methods and statistical analyses, electronic entry and analysis of data, and processing of Institutional Review Board (IRB) and agency approvals.
 The CNR provides post-award support for faculty and students.
-The CNR sponsors research seminars and workshops, processes graduate student travel for research presentations and informs faculty and students of funding opportunities and research conferences through the CNR's Website (http://son.uth.tmc.edu/research/).
+The CNR sponsors research seminars and workshops, processes graduate student travel for research presentations and informs faculty and students of funding opportunities and research conferences.
+See the CNR's website for details: https://nursing.uth.edu/research/default.htm.